LilyYC/Intro-to-Neural-Network/README.md

 The whole idea about machine learning is developed upon experiments, to test the power of a model, the idea is to split dataset into two, one training set, the other, testing set.
 We expect the weights for contributing input to increase, while others are decreased.
 By designing this procedure, we specify a learning rate, and use loss function (another design issue) to control model's learning behavior.

 Another fundamental idea is differential calculus, as we are trying to explain how a small change in each input affects the model's output, in other words, we need to find out the derivative.
 As the layer gets deeper, computation power is a great concern.
-Hence, the concept of backpropagation is a bliss for computer scientists.
+Hence, the concept of back-propagation is a bliss for computer scientists.

-##3.
-ML models [Problems related to Supervised Learning]
+## 3. ML models [Problems related to Supervised Learning]
   - Linear Regression:
       - Can be formulated as an optimization problem,
       - can be solved
                 - directly
                 - gradient descent [algorithm]
-      -
+      - Gradient Descent vs. Stochastic Gradient Descent

 * Speed Booster Techniques / Thought Process:
   - Vectorization